 4- The Woman, 82

 As I mentioned before, there are many fabricated hadiths even in the most ‘’trustworthy’’ hadith books.
 This issue is especially important for our debate here.
-The authority of the jurists, who say that the verses which are against their ideas are abrogated, and who choose only the hadiths supporting their ideas from among the politically fabricated hadiths, has surpassed the authority of the Quran.
-We have to try to understand the interpretations of the jurists by considering the political environment they lived in.
-In the first centuries of Islam the politicians wanted to unite the tribes which were fighting each other in tribal wars, by making them fight with outside enemies.
-Also, they wanted to use the potential of these people to make new conquests.
-We can say that the formation of the rhetoric of jihad is mainly the result of developing political issues.
-This rhetoric was not used only against the people who were not Muslims, but even by some Muslims who declared each other infidels.
-The abrogation claims and the fabricated hadiths have played a very important role in jihad’s losing its Quranic meaning of a defensive war, into a fight with unbelievers; which means, in fact, perpetual war.
+The authority of the jurists, who claim that the verses which oppose their ideas are abrogated, and who choose only the hadiths supporting their ideas from among such politically fabricated hadiths, has surpassed the authority of the Quran.
+We must understand the interpretations of the jurists by considering the political environment in which they lived.
+During the first centuries of Islam, politicians wanted to unite Muslim tribes which were fighting each other by making them fight outside enemies.
+Also, they wanted to unite people for new conquests.
+The formation of the militaristic rhetoric of jihad, then, is mainly the result of developing political issues.
+This rhetoric was used not only against non-Muslims, but also by Muslims who declared each other Muslim who they claimed were infidels.
+The abrogation claims and the fabricated hadiths have played a very important role in the loss of jihad’s Quranic meaning of a defensive war; by justifying war against all non-Muslims, they defend perpetual war.

-Other serious problems caused by fabricated hadiths, fatwas and abrogation claims are about freedom of belief: judgments such as the one that Muslims who convert to another religion or who refuse to pray should be killed; that people who do not fast should be beaten are such problems.
+Fabricated hadiths, fatwas and abrogation claims also generate problems for freedom of belief: some claim that Muslims who convert to another religion or who refuse to pray should be killed, and that people who do not fast should be beaten.
 To the contrary, two verses about freedom of belief are as follows: